History and Legacy of the Silk Road route

-The Silk Road (also called the Silk Routes) was an extensive system of trade routes formally established during the rule of China’s Han Dynasty.
-The routes traversed the Eurasian steppe (and later, through oceans and seas), connecting the East and the West in a two-way movement of goods and ideas.
+The Silk Road route (also called the Silk Routes) was an extensive system of trade routes formally established during the rule of China’s Han Dynasty.
+The silk road routes traversed the Eurasian steppe (and later, through oceans and seas as the maritime silk road ), connecting the East and the West by an overland route initially.
+The ancient silk road was really a trade route with a Northern route and a Southern route in a two-way movement of goods and ideas.
 The routes were developed between the 2nd century BC and 1st century AD and remained in use until around the 15th century.

-This ancient system of routes got its (rather misleading) name fairly recently: German scholar Ferdinand von Richthofen coined the term in 1877 to describe the trade routes, calling them Seidenstrasse (“silk road”).
+This ancient system of a caravan route (s) got its (rather misleading) name fairly recently: German scholar Ferdinand von Richthofen coined the term in 1877 to describe the trade routes, calling them Seidenstrasse (“silk road”).
 But we know now that more than silk was traded by the caravans.

 In this post we will look at how the Silk Road was founded and how it affected the cultures of the countries and empires that travelled down this path.